It’s Game on for the Florida Virtual School eSports Club

 It’s More than a Video Game, It’s A Virtual Community

-Trevor also shared that they have a Discord with more than 300 members, where students connect with each other outside of club meetings, chat about their classes and games, and organize game time amongst smaller groups.
+Trevor also shared that they have a Discord with more than 300 members, where online students connect with each other outside of club meetings, chat about their classes and games, and organize game time amongst smaller groups.

 And Reese agreed.
 As someone who was hesitant to join, she said that the club welcomes all levels of gaming experience, and they strive to create an environment where everyone can be seen and heard.